platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

     type: upstream
     upstream: "app:http"
     cache:
         # Disable the HTTP cache on this route.
-It will be handled by the CDN instead.
+It's handled by the CDN instead.
         enabled: false
 ```